Fr4nz83/Taser-query/README.md

 - Precompute distances between POIs of COIs: in this mode, which is triggered when using the ```precomputeTD``` parameter, the application takes as input the vertices and edges of a road network, plus the POIs of the COIs of choice, and precompute the distances between said POIs over the given road network.

-Overall, have a look at the [```main```](https://github.com/Fr4nz83/Taser-query/blob/main/src/main.cpp) of our application for more information.
+Overall, have a look at our application's [```main.cpp```](https://github.com/Fr4nz83/Taser-query/blob/main/src/main.cpp) for more information.
 Feel free to reach out if you have any question or need further clarifications.

 Below is an example of how to execute our application to compute TASeR queries.